Last Updated: May 20, 2021

 Low levels of zinc, magnesium, and vitamin D are associated with lower testosterone levels.
 The best way to boost these is by introducing foods like spinach, quinoa, nuts, dark chocolate, black beans, and the like.

 Supplementing with 5-10mg per day of boron also can have a positive effect on your testosterone levels.
 Diindolylmethane (DIM) supplementation can improve your body’s estrogen metabolism, which further lowers SHBG.

-If you’re still struggling with low levels of bioavailable androgens, however, you might want to consider taking supplements that help free up bound testosterone (like these).
+If you’re still struggling with low levels of bioavailable androgens, however, you might want to consider taking supplements that help free up bound testosterone.
 Commonly referred to as testosterone boosters, these supplements can make a dramatic difference in the amount of free testosterone available in the body.

 These higher levels can interfere with your post-workout recovery and reduce your overall athletic performance.
 If you are trying to lower your SHBG, you need to monitor your levels during a training program to prevent over-training.

 Monitoring your SHBG levels is a useful tool for getting a picture of your overall health.
 Moderation is key, and optimum levels will enhance your hormonal profile.